 - 43. On receiving a formal complaint via OSCAR the Complaint Handler acknowledges its receipt and records the nature of the complaint and when it was received. - 44.
 Within five University working days of receiving a complaint, the Complaint Handler invites the student to a meeting.
 The student may be accompanied by a friend who may be another student or an official of the University of Surrey Students' Union.
 The purpose of this meeting is to: - set out how the University's complaint procedure works - explore and establish the focus of the student's complaint - establish whether it is possible at this stage for the University to provide a remedy for the matter that is the focus of the complaint - 45.
 The meeting may either be in person or via telephone/videocall.
 The student has the option to decline the meeting, in writing, although the student should be aware that this might make it more difficult for the Complaint Handler to explore the complaint fully. - 46.
 The University's procedures are not legal procedures.
 Where a student insists on legal support at a meeting the University will similarly require that it is legally supported.
 In these circumstances it may take longer to convene the meeting. - 47.
 If, in the course of the meeting, the Complaint Handler comes to the view that it is possible for the University to provide a remedy they will suggest this to the student, indicating the nature of the possible remedy and how it will address the student's complaint.
 The Complaint Handler will also suggest a timescale for implementing the remedy suggested.
 The student may accept the remedy or request a period of time in which to give it further consideration. - 48.
-If at any stage evidence put forward can be shown to have been dishonestly acquired or is itself dishonest, the case will be dismissed and the evidence submitted to the University's disciplinary procedures as specified in the Student disciplinary regulations, where applicable.
+If at any stage evidence put forward can be shown to have been dishonestly acquired or is itself dishonest, the case will be closed and the evidence submitted to the University's disciplinary procedures as specified in the Student disciplinary regulations, where applicable.
+The same approach will be taken if it can be shown that the student has tried to mislead the University about their case.